sgrimee/kizcool/README.md

 ## Supported platforms

 This should work wherever go works.
 Tested on mac and linux.
 Efforts were made to support windows but it is not tested.

-# Go package documentation

-A static version of the godoc can be found [here](doc/package.md).

 # Roadmap